 Some shades give you the option of adding a tandem shade, which is an additional roller shade that is mounted behind the primary one.
 It is operated by a continuous cord loop, separately from the anterior shade.
 These liners are a great way to extra light control.

 When it comes to the types of light control fabrics available, there are three options: the solar screen, light filtering or blackout liner.
+Each is made for a different type of use in your home.

 They also help protect your furniture and carpets against harmful UV radiation.
-They are particularly useful in music rooms as expensive pianos and other exposed instruments are vulnerable to variable temperatures and UV rays.
+They are particularly useful in music rooms where expensive pianos and other exposed instruments are vulnerable to variable temperatures and UV rays.

-Solar screens offer minimal privacy, especially at night.
+Keep in mind, however, that solar screens offer minimal privacy, especially at night.

 Solar screen roller shades are treated as their own category of shades and are simply called solar shades.
 They are usually paired with a secondary window treatment for more control over variable light and privacy.
 This can be done in tandem with another shade, or by adding adjustable drapes for blackout control.

-For a middle ground option between solar screens and blackout shades, you can choose the translucent glow of a light-filtering shade.
+For a middle ground option between solar screens and blackout shades, choose the translucent glow of a light-filtering shade.
 During the day, these shades offer a fairly clear, though somewhat muted, exterior view.

 They diffuse exterior light, leaving the room bathed in warm light yet filtering out harsh glare and harmful UV rays.